bjornbytes/cargo/README.md

 Cargo makes it easy to manage assets in a Love2D project by exposing project directories as Lua tables.
 This means you can access your files from a table automatically without needing to load them first.
 Assets are lazily loaded, cached, and can be nested arbitrarily.
+You can also manually preload sets of assets at a specific time to avoid loading hitches.

 Example
 ---